obynio/kanji/content/kanji.md

 title: "Well, that escalated quickly"
 date: 2018-06-07T23:42:00+02:00
 draft: false
+description: 'As soon as Winston had dealt with each of the messages, he clipped his speakwritten corrections to the appropriate copy of the Times and pushed them into the pneumatic tube.
+Then, with a movement which was as nearly as possible unconscious, he crumpled up the original message and any notes that he himself had made, and dropped them into the memory hole to be devoured by the flames.'
 ---

 Lastly I remembered that I own a blog and figured out that writing new articles on it was not a trivial job.
 Thus began my journey on how to smooth and simplify the process to make it simplier for me to write new blog posts.